ansys/pyaedt/README.rst

 Dependencies
 ------------
 To run PyAEDT, you must have a local licenced copy of AEDT.
-PyAEDT supports AEDT versions 2021 R1 or later.
+PyAEDT supports AEDT versions 2021 R1 or newer.

 Student Version
 ---------------